LEARNAcademy/jumpstart-treasurehunt/notes.md

 - A tags take href attributes
 - Ids are labels for tags
 - Navigating to an id uses a hash mark
+- Tables have nested table rows (tr) and table rows have nested table delimiters (td)